adap/flower/doc/source/recommended-env-setup.rst

 ========================

 It is recommended to run your Python setup within a virtual environment.
-This guide shows three different examples how to create a virtual environment with pyenv virtualenv, poetry, or anaconda.
+This guide shows three different examples how to create a virtual environment with pyenv virtualenv, poetry, or Anaconda.
 You can follow the instructions or choose your preferred setup.

 Python Version